canonical/nginx-ingress-integrator-operator/docs/how-to/add-the-ingress-relation.md

-# How to add Ingress
+# How to add ingress

 The `ingress` relation is preferred over the `nginx-route` relation if you want to use generic features.
 If you need something nginx-specific such as owasp-modsecurity-crs, then please follow the [nginx-route relation](https://charmhub.io/nginx-ingress-integrator/docs/add-the-nginx-route-relation) tutorial instead.